freddan88/Yrgo-assignments/README.md

 Assignments from School ( Yrgo ) Gothenburg : 2018-09-03 - 2020-05-29

-This repository contains diferent branhes with assignment-files Browse the branches to view assignments, here is a list:
+This repository contains diferent branhes with assignment-files Browse to view, here is a list:

 |Assignment|Date and Time|Course or other|
 |-|-|-|